SEC Investor Advisory Committee wants SEC to consider human capital management disclosure — will it happen?

-change the definition of market value for purposes of the shareholder approval rule and
+changes the definition of market value for purposes of the shareholder approval rule to the lower of the closing price and five-day average closing price; and

-eliminate the requirement for shareholder approval of issuances at a price less than book value but greater than market value.
+eliminates the requirement for shareholder approval of issuances at a price less than book value but at least as great as market value.